-Of course you don’t need to down your daily volume in one.
-You can have a glass of bottle at your desk to sip from, with your hourly required intake clearly marked.
+Of course, you don’t need to down your daily volume in one.
+You can have a glass or bottle at your desk to sip from, with your hourly required intake clearly marked.

-And when you hit your planned quota for the hour or the day, reward yourself, and fire up your dopamine reward centres with a positive habit.
+And when you hit your planned quota for the hour of the day, reward yourself, and fire up your dopamine reward centres with a positive habit.

 Your reward could be a warm cup of tea or a walk outside, or something more personal to you.
-If you’d like to make this easier you can join my water challenge here.
+If you’d like to make this easier you can join my FREE 7 day water challenge here.